chadwilson20/portfolio/README.md

 # portfolio
-A website to create my portfolio page.
+This is a completed portfolio website that I made myself to show off all projects I make.